-Traigh Bhan, our retreat house on Iona, is asking for your support with its unique infrastructure needs that come from our remote location in the inner Hebrides.
-We are doing what we can to go organic, for example growing many of our own vegetables chemical-free in the Traigh Bhan garden, supplemented by the delicious organic produce from Cullerne Garden.
+Traigh Bhan, our retreat house on the sacred island of Iona, is investing in a more efficient, sustainable heating system.
+We are asking for your support with its unique infrastructure needs that come from our remote location in the inner Hebrides.

 Those of you who have been to Traigh Bhan know that the house is heated mainly by our new Rayburn (fuel-burning stove), lovingly called Robbie with a nod to Robbie Burns, the well known Scottish poet.
 The “New Robbie” was donated to us by a kind anonymous donor, who also installed it!
 Deep gratitude to this very kind and generous donor!

 Our Rayburn currently provides heating, cooking, and hot water.

 We now plan to implement the next stage, which is leading the excess of hot water created by Robbie straight to our beautiful Sanctuary upstairs.
 We then can remove one of our ageing electric night storage heaters, and by doing so improve our carbon footprint.
 This will also keep our beautiful sanctuary warm and cosy!